LD4/entity_metadata_management/docs/0.1/index.md

 The use of [JSON-LD][org-w3c-json-ld] with a specific `@context` allows Entity Metadata Consumers to parse the resulting documents using standard JSON tools, and also allows the data to be interpreted according to the RDF Data Model (see [Relationship to RDF](https://www.w3.org/TR/json-ld/#relationship-to-rdf)).

 In the simplest form, a JSON-LD `@context` maps terms to IRIs.
-All _Entity Metadata Management_{:.term} API responses _MUST_{:.strong-term} include the [Activity Streams 2.0 context][org-w3c-activitystreams-context-definition] definition at the top-level of each API response:
+All Entity Metadata Management API responses _MUST_{:.strong-term} include the [Activity Streams 2.0 context][org-w3c-activitystreams-context-definition] definition at the top-level of each API response:

 ```json-doc
 {